kwat0308/gtracr/docs/index.md

 The lastest (unstable) version can be obtained by cloning the repository from the `master` branch in [GitHub](https://github.com/kwat0308/gtracr).

+## Dependencies

+- Python 3 and above
+- NumPy
+- SciPy
+- datetime (for obtaining the current date)
+- tqdm

+All such dependencies will be installed with the package.

+### Optional requirements

+These packages are required to observe plots and test different trajectory cases:

+- `matplotlib, plotly` for plots
+- `pytest, pytest-benchmark` for testing

 ## Quickstart

 ### Evaluating a single trajectory

-Here we present a simple example that can be run in a Python script (to run in Jupyter cell, set `jupyter=True` in `plot_3dtraj()`):
+Here we present a simple example that can be run in a Python script:

 ```
 from gtracr.trajectory import Trajectory
-# matplotlib not required, just required for plotting purposes
-import matplotlib.pyplot as plt

 # initialize a cosmic ray trajectory that arrives at the horizon
 # from the West at 100km above sea level at the Kamioka site with